rahkooy/PDE-Identifiability/README.md

 # Algebraic identifiability of partial differential equation models

-This repository includes implementation of the algorithms in the paper "[Algebraic identifiability of partial differential equation models](https://arxiv.org/abs/2402.04241)".
+This repository includes Maple implementation of the algorithms in the paper "[Algebraic identifiability of partial differential equation models](https://arxiv.org/abs/2402.04241)".

 ## Requirements